 Charter Member of Waco 92

 Nicholas William Battle was born January 1, 1820 in Warren County, GA.
-He graduated from William & Mary College with a law degree and began his career as a lawyer in Forsythe, Georgia in 1844.
+His father, Thomas Battle, lived to the age of 96 and was said to be the oldest Methodist minister in the United States upon his death, at which time he boasted 400 descendants.
+Our subject, Nicholas, graduated from William & Mary College with a law degree and began his career as a lawyer in Forsythe, Georgia in 1844.

 In 1850 he moved to Waco, TX.
 Upon doing so, he purchased some land along the Brazos and opened a private school in a small house there.
 When R.E.B.
 Baylor got to Waco a year later as the first district judge, there was no courthouse so Battle closed his school and let the court use his building for its purposes until a new courthouse was developed in 1854.
 His role as schoolmaster was not altogether abandoned because in 1852, Waco 92(then called Bosque 92) made Battle the chairman of a committee charged with establishing the Waco Masonic Institute.
 This lodge committee made its report to the citizens of Waco on November 13, 1852 and the report was favorably received and accepted by the people.
 In that report, the committee laid out a plan for the Institute that included a college for women and a high school for men.
 As a result of the citizens’ acceptance, the schools were formed and Waco 92 assumed control as a supervisory board.
 The lodge members who signed for this committee were: N.W.
 Battle as chairman followed by committee members R.N.
 Goode, Jas.
 J. Riddle, Shapley P. Ross, John A. Satawhite, B.D.
 Arnold, George B. Erath, John M. Stephens, George E. Burney, William J. Barrett, N. T. Sneed, and E. J. Gurley.